 Fortunately in the US and Canada we have some of the highest standards in place for glass cookware, but there are still a few issues that you should be aware of and especially if you have younger children in your home.

 New glass pots and pans are generally considered safe for food consumption purposes.
 The only real danger involved with these is breakage and hurt from burns or shattering glass.
 Older types of glass bake and cookware should not be used as these may contain high concentrations of lead.

 Take care when using old glass dishes that you have inherited or have purchased at garage sales or thrift stores.
 Glass dishes that come into the US and Canada with new immigrants from other countries may also not be of the same high standards that are set for products sold here.
 To be safe older glass and pottery should be used only as display pieces.

-Stainless Steel Has Issues When it is New but this Eliminates as the Metal Ages
+Stainless Steel Has Issues When it is New but this Reduces with Use

 Stainless steel is another form of cookware that is considered to be one of the safest forms of cookware to use.
 However it is important to note that stainless steel pots and pans will leach chromium and nickel into the foods cooked within them.